visfleet/web-console/README.markdown

 ### Where did /console go?

-The remote terminal emulator was extracted in its own gem that is no longer bundled with _Web Console_.
+The remote terminal emulator was extracted in its own gem which is no longer bundled with _Web Console_.

 If you miss this feature, check out [rvt].

-### Why I constantly get unavailable session errors?
+### Why do I constantly get unavailable session errors?

 All of _Web Console_ sessions are stored in memory.
-If you happen to run on a multi-process server (like Unicorn) you may get unavailable session errors while the server is still running.
+If you happen to run on a multi-process server (like Unicorn), you may encounter unavailable session errors while the server is still running.
 This is because a request may hit a different worker (process) that doesn't have the desired session in memory.
-To avoid that, if you use such servers in development, configure them so they server requests only out of one process.
+To avoid that, if you use such servers in development, configure them so they serve requests only out of one process.

+#### Passenger

+Enable sticky sessions for [Passenger on Nginx] or [Passenger on Apache] to prevent unavailable session errors.

 ### How to inspect local and instance variables?

 The interactive console executes Ruby code.
 Invoking `instance_variables` and `local_variables` will give you what you want.

-### Why does console only appear on error pages but not when I call it?
+### Why does the console only appear on error pages but not when I call it?

 This can be happening if you are using `Rack::Deflater`.
 Be sure that `WebConsole::Middleware` is used after `Rack::Deflater`.
 The easiest way to do